 Born in Leesburg, Virginia, October 6, 1870.
 Studied in the Schools of The Pennsylvania Academy of the Fine Arts, and under Bouguereau, Ferrier, and Doucet in Paris.
-Awarded First Toppan Prize Pennsylvania Academy, and European Scholarship.
-Medal Atlanta Exposition, 1895; Honorable Mention, Exposition-Universelle, Paris, 1900; Medals, Pan-American Exposition, Buffalo, 1901; Corcoran Prize, Society of Washington Artists, 1903; Gold Medal, Art Club of Philadelphia, 1907; First Prize, Washington Water Color Club, 1908; Silver Medal, International Exposition, Buenos Aires, 1910.
+Awarded First Toppan Prize Pennsylvania Academy. and European Scholarship.
+Medal Atlanta Exposition, 1895; Honorable Mention, Exposition Universelle, Paris, 1900; Medals, Pan-American Exposition, Buffalo, 1901; Corcoran Prize, Society of Washington Artists, 1903, Gold Medal, Art Club of Philadelphia, 1907; First Prize, Washington Water Color Club, 1908; Silver Medal, International Exposition, Buenos Aires, 1910.
 Awarded Gold Medal, Panama-Pacific International Exposition, San Francisco, 1915, The William A. Clark Prize, Corcoran Gallery of Art, 1916, The Edward T. Stotesbury Prize, The Pennsylvania Academy of the Fine Arts, 1917.
-The Pennsylvania Academy of the Fine Arts Gold Medal of Honor, 1919.
 Member of the Jury of Selection for the Pan-American Exposition, Buffalo; Member of the New York Water Color Club, and the Philadelphia Water Color Club.
 Member of the Jury of Selection of the United States Section, Department of Art, and of International Jury of Awards, Universal Exposition, St. Louis, 1904; Member of the Municipal Art Jury of Philadelphia.
 Member Advisory Committee for Pennsylvania and the Southern States, and of the Jury of Selection for the Panama-Pacific International Exposition, San Francisco, 1915; Associate of the National Academy of Design.
 Instructor in Drawing and Painting.